Cynthia Hawkins: Early life and education

 Cynthia Hawkins was born to Elease Coger Hawkins and Robert D. Hawkins on January 29, 1950.
 Raised in Queens, New York, Hawkins is the eldest of 5 siblings.
 Her early fascination with prehistoric art would later manifest in a career as an artist.
 As a child, Hawkins spent time watching art instructor Jon Gnagy on the television program "Learn to Draw" and as a teenager, taught herself watercolor painting.
 After graduating from John Bowne High School in 1968, Hawkins took classes at the Brooklyn Museum Art School and later the Provincetown Workshop.
 In 1969, she began taking Saturday drawing classes at the Art Students League and took classes part-time at Queens College.
 By the early 1970s, Hawkins became a full time student and though she had considered pursuing several other career paths, she ultimately decided to study art.
 The first in her family to attend college, Hawkins graduated from Queens College in 1977 with a B.A. in Studio Arts.
 Hawkins went on to receive three additional degrees after graduating college, including an M.F.A from the Mt.
 Royal Graduate School of Painting at the Maryland Institute, College of Art (1992), an M.A. in Museum Professions from Seton Hall University (2008), and her Ph.D. in American Studies from the University of Buffalo (2019) with a dissertation titled, “African American Agency and the Art Object, 1868-1917.”

 In addition to being an artist, Hawkins has served as an independent curator, Director of Galleries at Cedar Crest College, Gallery Director and Curator at State University of New York Geneseo, and is currently the Deputy Director at Kenkeleba House.
 She has also served as an Adjunct Instructor at Northampton Community College, SUNY Rockland Community College, and SUNY Geneseo.
-Cynthia Hawkins currently resides in Rochester, New York with her husband John and their dog.
+Cynthia Hawkins currently resides in Rochester, New York with her partner and his dog.